kurtgn/sls-rekognition-bot/README.md

 Okay, you have deployed your code but, there is a bit more to configure.

-## 🛠️ 3.
-Set other variables
+## 🤖 4.
+Add Telegram bot token

+Create a Telegram bot [like this](https://core.telegram.org/bots#6-botfather)

-Add three more lines to `.env` file.
+Add bot token to `.env` file:

 ```
 ...

 TELEGRAM_TOKEN=your-telegram-token
-BUCKET_NAME=some-bucket-name
-DB_NAME=some-db-name
 ```

-- `TELEGRAM_TOKEN` is the token of your Telegram bot.
-Obtain it [here](https://core.telegram.org/bots#6-botfather)
-- `BUCKET_NAME` is the S3 bucket to store uploaded photos.
-- `DB_NAME` is the DynamoDB table name where the app will store data.

 Run commands:
 ```
-flask setup
-flask post-setup
+flask connect-bot
 ```

-## 🔥 4.
+## 🔥 5.
 Have fun!

 Now send some selfies to your chatbot.
 It should be able to reply.

-## ☠️ 5.
+## ☠️ 6.
 Teardown

 If you want to delete everything, you need to do two things:

 - To undeploy your app, run: `zappa undeploy dev`
-- To delete saved pictures and data, run `flask teardown`.
+- To drop the DynamoDB table and S3 bucket with photos, run `flask dropdb`.